The Sunday Best is a collection of articles I’ve curated from the furthest reaches of the internet for your reading pleasure.

 As you do your online shopping this year, be sure to get something back.
 It shouldn’t be difficult to meet the minimum spend requirements over 3 months on these top cash back credit cards, and you could use that money to get yourself something nice (or be just a little bit closer to FI).

-The Blue Cash Preferred card offers 6% back on up to $6,000 a year in grocery store purchases and 6% back on popular streaming services.
-3% back on gas station & transit purchases, 1% back on all else. $95 annual fee.
+The Blue Cash Preferred card offers 6% back on up to $6,000 a year in US supermarket purchases and 6% back on popular streaming services.
+3% back on US gas station & transit purchases, 1% back on all else. $95 annual fee.